 - Service Account: A service account is a GCP account that is not connected to an actual user, but instead represents a VM instance or an application.
 Service accounts can be granted permissions to perform different actions on the various GCP APIs.
-A service account is required to connect the Citrix Virtual Apps and Desktops Service to GCP and enable Machine Creation Services.
+A service account is required to connect Citrix DaaS to GCP and enable Machine Creation Services.

 - GCE: Google Compute Engine is the GCP platform in which you deploy compute resources, including VM instances, disks, instance templates, instance groups, and more.